Play this video with descriptive audio.

 - Location.
 The Apparel Technologies program is conveniently located in Downtown Minneapolis, accessible by bus to numerous employment opportunities in the theater, fashion and corporate apparel industries.

 - Our Expert Faculty.
 Thanks to a low student-to-teacher ratio, you will receive personal attention from qualified, passionate faculty members who are working professionals with expertise in the field.

 - Cutting-edge Technology and Facilities.
 Up-to-date technology strengthens the programs’ practical experience.

 - Opportunities Abound.
-Through the Apparel Technologies and Services Association, students have a chance to showcase their work in fashion shows, hear industry-based guest speakers and take student trips abroad.
+Through the Apparel Technologies and Services Association, students have a chance to showcase their work in fashion shows and hear industry-based guest speakers.

 - Apparel design skills using both traditional pattern-making and computer-aided design methods, development and grading.

 - How to use standard industry software to automate the design process.

 - You will become comfortable with industrial sewing methods, product development and the sewn-goods manufacturing process.